All Blogs

 • Worker injuries: Document physical harm to employees, from minor cuts to serious accidents

-• Occupational illnesses: Records conditions resulting from workplace exposure to hazards
+• Occupational illnesses: Record conditions resulting from workplace exposure to hazards

-• Property damage: Details harm to equipment, vehicles, facilities, or other assets
+• Property damage: Detail harm to equipment, vehicles, facilities, or other assets

-• Near misses: Captures "close calls" that could have resulted in harm but didn't
+• Near misses: Capture "close calls" that could have resulted in harm but didn't

 • Environmental incidents: Report spills, releases, or other environmental impacts